thestevenbell/tic-tac-toe/readME.md

 #TO DO
 ##JS TO DO
 - add i (instruction) icon with dropdown
--add x/o winner tally to the top bar
--reset the game board after single game win
-  -remove classes from rows
-  -
--reset the game tally after 3 wins
-  - clear the scoreKeep array
--restart game witout force page reload by click on reset button -add board/reset button to 1/5 game win notice without resetting the counter -deal with tie in game - reset the round?
--add "x" won round '?'
 -DRY up code
 ##JS DONE
+-add x/o winner tally to the top bar
 - add x/o to selected square
 - must prevent the square from being selected
 - switch to the next player icon